jsr6720/goodreads-csv-to-md/posts/2020-12-25-the-five-most-important-questions-you-will-ever-ask-about-your-organization.md

 ## My Review 4/5

+### Date Read
+2020/12/25

+### Date Added
+2020/12/25

-Quick read and lots of examples from the social sector. <br/><br/>Bring your pen and paper.
+My Thoughts: Quick read and lots of examples from the social sector. <br/><br/>Bring your pen and paper.
 This is a workbook which requires brainstorming and exercise to get the best value from.

 ---